qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/GeometryGroup.rst

 num_geometries
 ..............

-Returns the number of geometries in a geometry collection, or NULL if the input geometry is not a collection.
+Returns the number of geometries in a geometry collection, or the number of parts in a multi-part geometry.
+The function returns NULL if the input geometry is not a collection.

 .. list-table::
    :widths: 15 85